mbadolato/iTerm2-Color-Schemes/README.md

 The theme Molokai was based on the [vim colorscheme](https://github.com/tomasr/molokai) of the same name.

 The theme Monokai Soda was found [here](https://github.com/deepsweet/Monokai-Soda-iTerm).

+The theme Monokai Vivid was created by [vitalymak](https://github.com/vitalymak/iTerm2-Color-Schemes).

 The theme Neopolitan was created by [daytonn](https://github.com/daytonn/iTerm2-Color-Schemes)